AriFordsham/GHCWiki/building/sync-all.md

 **Note**: This page is here mostly for historical reasons.
 A GHC tree used to consist of multiple independent  repositories.
 The `sync-all` script let you operate over them all at once.
 It is still present in the root directory of the tree, but since all [repositories](repositories) have been turned into git submodules, you shouldn't need it anymore.
-See [git working conventions](working-conventions/git) and [git submodules](working-conventions/git/submodules) for the new submodule workflow.
+See [getting the sources](building/getting-the-sources) for up-to date information about fetching the sources, and [git working conventions](working-conventions/git) and [git submodules](working-conventions/git/submodules) for the new submodule workflow.

 ### sync-all: operations over all GHC repositories at once